davidroot8/CSC722FinalProject/README.md

 All of this code was tested using Ubuntu on WSL

+Python version is 3.10

 Set up a virtualenv
-Make sure graphics drivers are up to date, including CUDNN Install requirements.txt
+Make sure graphics drivers and cpu drivers are up to date, including CUDA and CUDNN Install requirements.txt
 Make sure latest version of torch from this website is downloaded for the correct computer: https://pytorch.org/get-started/locally/